castorini/pyserini/docs/experiments-gar-t5.md

 ### Method 2: Interacting with Gar-T5 Predictions
 **Get the Dataset as tsv**
-Use the script below to automatically download and process the topics for you ([TriviaQA](https://huggingface.co/datasets/castorini/triviaqa_gar-t5_expansions) and [NaturalQuestion](https://huggingface.co/datasets/castorini/nq_gar-t5_expansions))
+With the command below, we download the GAR-T5 predictions and augment the topics ([TriviaQA](https://huggingface.co/datasets/castorini/triviaqa_gar-t5_expansions) and [NaturalQuestion](https://huggingface.co/datasets/castorini/nq_gar-t5_expansions))

 ```bash
 export ANSERINI=<path to anserini>